 Insects and Arachnids

 Bugs are definitely not a small pet for the squeamish, although they do well in small spaces because you can keep them in a small tank.
-They don't have the same exercise needs as larger animals and for the most part do not need to interact with you at all.
+They don't have the same exercise needs as larger animals and, for the most part, do not need to interact with you at all.
 Some insects and arachnids that are commonly kept as pets are ant farms, African centipedes, tarantulas, praying mantids, emperor scorpions, and Madagascar hissing cockroaches.

-Another type of small pet you can keep easily in an aquarium in your apartment are hermit crabs.
-Hermit crabs do best in groups with at least three as a recommended number.
-You will need at least five gallons of tank space for each trio of crabs.
+Another type of small pet you can keep easily in an aquarium in your apartment is the hermit crab.
+Hermit crabs do best in groups of at least three individuals.
+You should aim to have at least 5 gallons of tank space for each trio of crabs.
 They can be handled and are fascinating creatures who enjoy playing with toys and interacting with each other.

 Choosing a Pet for Your Small Space

 When trying to decide on a pet for your small apartment or condominium, cage size is definitely important if you're thinking about a pet other than a cat or dog.
-However, most pets have exercise and emotional needs and these may extend outside of their cage.
+However, most pets have exercise and emotional needs that may extend outside of their cage.
 Just as some large dogs may be better suited to a small space because they prefer to sleep on the couch all day, some small pets may not be a good choice because they need you to spend time supervising and playing with them every day when you're home.